davk-418/Fandom-Projects/README.md

-# Keeper of the Lost Cities Searcher
+# Series Searcher

-A fast, browser-based search tool for exploring word and phrase occurrences across the **Keeper of the Lost Cities (KOTLC)** book series.
-The tool automatically fetches the EPUB files, parses them client-side, and displays every match—organized by **series → book → chapter → occurrence**.
+A fast, browser-based search tool for exploring word and phrase occurrences across multiple fantasy and fiction series The tool automatically fetches the EPUB files, parses them client-side, and displays every match—organized by **series → book → chapter → occurrence**.

 Future updates will add support for additional book series.